acesyde/acesyde.github.io/content/posts/2023/01/howto-automate-your-gate/index.md

     assumed_state: false
 ```

-Now you can open/close the gate and know its state with your favorite home automation system.
+With this setup, you can now control your gate and monitor its status through your preferred home automation system.

 ![Hassio](hassio_gate.png)

-Et voilà !
+That's it!
+Your gate is now fully automated and integrated with Home Assistant.